Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 Let us discuss a basic pile and what points SE may affect it.
 Each number represents a point we pass priority to our opponent post DD.
-We are mking the assumption that the mana for our draw spell is not generated
+Here we are making the assumption that the mana for our draw spell is not generated
 by an LED.

 Examples: